 Consumers want to interact with you before calling on your services, hence the name, “social” media.
 They’re looking to put a face to your name and resume.
 They want to see what you’re really like, where you work, and what services you have to offer.

 The time input for Instagram is limited, too.
 Post a few times a week to keep your profile current.
+Use Stories during events or to introduce team members.
 Because many lawyers aren’t on Instagram, it’s easy to stand out in your area.
 And, with many people using hashtags, it’s easier for potential new clients to discover you.

 Finally, if your clients tend to skew younger, it’s even more important to be on this social network as 71% of Instagram users are under the age of 35.
 At the end of the day, you want to be where your clients are, and they’re most likely on Instagram.